Menu

 TTPS holders who maintain continuous ordinary residence in Hong Kong for 7 years can apply for permanent residency.
 This is the same pathway available to all visa holders.

-For entrepreneurs, the 7-year clock starts from your TTPS entry date.
-Your time on TTPS counts toward the 7-year requirement, even if you later switch to an Investment Visa or GEP.
+The 7-year clock starts from your TTPS entry date.
+Time on TTPS counts toward the 7-year requirement, even if you later switch to an Investment Visa or GEP.

 How renewal works